Tentative Trip Dates: June 16 - August 17, 2014

 *Depart USA on June 15

-This 9-week program gives students, from all Villanova University colleges/majors, the opportunity to study at one of the most prestigious schools in the world, the London School of Economics and Political Science (LSE), as well as participate as an intern for an organization located in London, UK.
+This 11-week program gives students, from all Villanova University colleges/majors, the opportunity to study at one of the most prestigious schools in the world, the London School of Economics and Political Science (LSE), take a Villanova course on international business, as well as participate as an intern for an organization located in London, UK.
 Students from all Colleges may participate in this program, internships are available in a variety of areas, not only business!
 The summer program is designed to allow each student to earn a total of 6 undergraduate credits.

 Upon arrival, during the first week, students will participate in a comprehensive orientation.
 In addition to a city tour and program orientation, students will also complete an intensive Internship Capstone seminar.
 During the Internship Capstone seminar, each intern will work to establish clear academic learning objectives and goals that will focus on enhancing the overall internship experience.
 The student will learn what is expected within the British workplace; participate in discussions about the professional working culture within London, and other related insights to this overseas internship placement.